whg-training/whg-training-resources/docs/programming/programming_with_gene_annotations3/008_Converting_gff_to_sqlite.md

 Your R package (or python module) is already useful!
 To demonstrate this, let's use it to write a **command-line utility** - a program you can run on the command-line to do something useful.

-Specificaly let's write a program to convert a GFF file to the [sqlite database](https://www.sqlite.org) format.
-This is a great idea!  `sqlite` is a kind of database that lives in a single file on the filesystem (so no servers and so on needed) - it's kind of a tab-separated file on steroids.
-It is easy to use in lots of languages so (whatever language you've used so far) it will make it easy to load bits of data we want.
+Specifically let's write a program to convert a GFF file to the [sqlite database](https://www.sqlite.org) format.
+There are lots of good reasons to do this.
+One of them is that `sqlite` will make it easy to load the data we want from almost any language, without having to re-write another `parse_gff3_to_dataframe()` function.
+It will make it easy to load bits of data we want.

 ## How we'll run the program

+We will develop this a bit differently to the previous code (for which you may have used Jupyter lab, for example, to work semi-interactively).
+Here we are writing a program so you'll want to create a new blank file `gff_to_sqlite.R` which we will edit.

-We're aiming to have something that works like this from the command-line
+Ultimately we are aiming to use the file like this (from the command-line):

 <Tabs groupId="language">
 <TabItem value="R" label="In R">